arduino/docs-content/content/arduino-cloud/00.guides/06.node-red/nodered-intro.md

 ### Sending Email Notifications

-Now that you are able to pull and manipulate data from the Arduino IoT Cloud, it's time to use this data.
-In this example, we will show how to send alarm notifications to your email, using the Arduino IoT Cloud.
+Now that you are able to pull and manipulate data from the Arduino Cloud, it's time to use this data.
+In this example, we will show how to send alarm notifications to your email, using the Arduino Cloud.
 To achieve this, we need to add an email nodes following the steps below:

 - Click on the menu in the header bar in the top right corner.
 - Select **"Manage palette"**.